Revised September 2022

 Funded sessions may be available for three and four-year olds, subject to eligibility and the availability of sessions and staffing arrangements.
-Please note we ask for a £1 voluntary contribution per funded hour to cover the cost of snacks and consumables provided in the session as well as additional extracurricular activities.

 All funded sessions are now in line with the flexible arrangement as specified by the Government.
 When you register your child for their funded place, we will discuss your needs and, as far as possible with availability and staffing arrangements, we will accommodate your wishes.